 The number after the filenames are the size of the Earth in the corresponding images in pixels.
 The average size is 10905.75×10869.
 And the difference is 0.338%.

-According to above measurements, we can actually determine that the Earth is in fact oblate spheroid.
+According to the measurements, we can determine that the Earth is, in fact, oblate spheroid.
 Its diameter across the equator is longer than between the poles.
 The number is also very close to the difference of the diameters in the WGS84 standard, which is 0.336%.

-So, we can conclude that the pictures show the Earth as expected: it is an oblate spheroid, and the difference between its diameters is also very close to the expected number.
+In conclusion, it is possible to measure that Earth an oblate spheroid from photos taken from space, and the difference between its diameters is also very close to the expected number.

 Finding Suitable Images

-We need images that show the visible part of the Earth fully illuminated by the Sun, so we can easily measure horizontal and vertical distance in the images.
+We need images that show the visible part of the Earth fully illuminated by the Sun, so we can easily measure horizontal and vertical distance in the pictures.

-The Himawari-8 satellite is a geostationary satellite.
+Himawari-8 is a geostationary satellite.
 It is always above the equator on a constant longitude.
-With that in mind, the images we need are taken when it is noon during equinox.
+With that in mind, we need to find images taken when it is noon during the equinox.

-After perusing Himawari-8’s database, we could find four suitable images:
+After perusing Himawari-8’s database, we were able to find four suitable images:

 Unfortunately, during March 2017 equinox, Himawari-8 didn’t produce any image.

-To perform analysis of the images, we used a shell script with ImageMagick.
-The goal is to perform the same processing to all images, and to avoid subjectivity.
+To perform an analysis of the images, we used a shell script with ImageMagick.
+The goal is to apply the same processing to all photos and to avoid subjective biases.
 The following is the script we used.

 #!/bin/sh for A in *.png ; do echo $A convert $A -fuzz 30% -trim +repage -format 'scale=5; %w ; %h; (%w / %h) - 1\n' info: | bc done

-The script performs cropping, then it determines the dimensions of the results and calculates their difference.
+The script crops the images to remove the black borders around Earth then determines the dimensions of the results and calculates their difference.